kubedb/docs/docs/concepts/databases/percona-xtradb.md

 - Delete (`Default`)
 - WipeOut

-When, `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
+When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
 If admission webhook is enabled, `DoNotTerminate` prevents users from deleting the database as long as the `.spec.terminationPolicy` is set to `DoNotTerminate`.

 Following table show what KubeDB does when you delete PerconaXtraDB object for different termination policies,